elytra/Concrete/README.md

 It's strongly recommended to put a README.md in your models/block and models/item assets directory explaining your use of ResGen.
 An example is provided in `doc/resgen-README.md`.

-### Reflect
-Contains a set of method invokers, field accessors, and class instanciators that take advantage of MethodHandles when they are available.

 ### Config
 Adds a dead-simple annotation-based configuration system, similar to the Network